Ultra Efficient Contracts: Pushing the Boundaries of Tractable Contract Design: Optimal Contract with Ultra Rewards (and Additive Costs)

 \begin{definition} (Generic cost) An additive cost function $c$ is said to be {\em generic} with respect to a reward function $f$ if for every $\alpha > 0$, there exists at most one (unordered) pair of disjoint action sets $T_1,T_2 \subseteq A$ such that $\alpha \in \Gamma_{f,c}(T_1, T_2)$. \end{definition}

 Notably, for generic costs, the cost of any set of actions is unique.
-Formally,
+The next observation (whose proof is deferred to Appendix~\ref{sec:appendix-ultra-add}) states this formally.

-\begin{observation} For a cost function $c$ that is generic w.r.t. a reward function $f$, every action set has a unique cost.
-Thus, the cost of any action set is nonzero, and the cost of each individual action is unique. \end{observation}
+\begin{restatable}{observation}{genericcostdistinctcosts} Let $c$ be a cost function that is generic with respect to a reward function $f$.
+Then every action set has a unique cost.
+In particular, the cost of any action set is nonzero, and the cost of each individual action is unique. \end{restatable}